HOME SEARCH ALL TOPICS

 An amusing - or not so amusing - story about the preserved eggs

-One night thieves broke into the garage and made off with Grandpa's tool case - together with the rack of eggs which must have seemed worth stealing at that time of rationing and shortages.
-Next morning, the police found the tools and case in a front garden further down the road - as it was probably too heavy to carry far - but there was a trail of broken eggs going down the road!
+One night thieves broke into the garage and made off with Grandpa's tool case - together with the rack of eggs which must have seemed worth stealing at that time of wartime rationing and shortages.
+Next morning, the police found the tools and case in a front garden further down the road - as it was probably too heavy to carry far - but there was a trail of broken eggs going all the way down the road!

 There are pictures of egg clamps on the internet, but they are very different from what Richard Ouston describes.
 They look like regular clamps, but with points to do the holding.
 I suspect that they are used for holding eggs for painting.